 Access to Orientation Presentations – Coming Soon!

-Review all of your Orientation materials from your folder and flash drive
+Review all of your Orientation materials from your folder and the online link provided

 Review the PRIDE Message to set yourself up for success